openlawteam/tribute-contracts/docs/adapters/Financing.md

   - `applicant`: the proposal applicant address, cannot be a reserved address.
   - `amount`: the amount requested for funding.
   - `token`: the token address in which the funding is made to the applicant, needs to be allowed/supported by the DAO Bank.
-  - `details`: additional details about the financing proposal.

 ## Dependencies and interactions (internal / external)